GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 Greatsword (large)
 A greatsword from the time when elves ruled over castles, giants roamed the land, and dragons reigned as scourages across the world.
 This is a large sized greatsword of fine craftsmanship, gaining a +1 bonus for the purpose of inflicting a critical hit. *Against Drakomadiae, it is instead simply a +1 bonus.
 Against a dragon, the sword instead gains a +3 bonus.
 If it would qualify to damage armor against that creature, it also inflicts a cutting attack*.
 Many dragons will recognise the sword by looking at it.

+**Dragon's Tongue** (*unique*)
+$6,500, 4 lbs.
+Longsword
+A well forged hand-and-a-half sword.
+Range is increased to 4 feet  You may wield this sword with two hands.
+If you do, you may treat your attack total as being 1 higher for the purpose of determining if it is a critical hit. *User may cast the Dragon's Breath spell as though they knew it.
+Additionally, anytime the an  attack with this sword would qualify to damage armor or is a critical hit, it also inflicts a fire attack*.
+If name is known, user may *treat the standard attack by this weapon as a fire or toxic*.

 **Dyrwyn** (*unique*)
 $20,000 , 3.5 lbs.
 Longsword